Skip to main content

 Rationale

-There is no evidence that ventilator management of children with PARDS due to COVID-19 should differ from ventilator management of patients with PARDS due to other causes.
-The Panel’s recommendations are derived from the 2015 PALICC recommendations.1,3 Since the publication of the PALICC recommendations, no randomized trials have provided significant new evidence, although some observational data support some of the PALICC recommendations.
+There is no evidence that ventilator management in patients with PARDS due to COVID-19 should differ from ventilator management in patients with PARDS due to other causes.
+The Panel’s recommendations are derived from the 2023 PALICC-2 recommendations.1

-A large observational study conducted in 71 international PICUs reported that for patients with mild to moderate acute respiratory distress syndrome (ARDS), less adherence to the recommended VT of 5 mL/kg to 8 mL/kg (or 3 mL/kg to 6 mL/kg for patients with severe ARDS) was associated with higher mortality and with more time on ventilation.25 In general, supraphysiologic VT ventilation (>8 mL/kg) should not be used in patients with PARDS, and VT should be adjusted within the acceptable range to maintain other lung-protective ventilation targets (e.g., maintaining ≤28 cm H2O plateau pressure).
+A large observational study conducted in 71 international pediatric ICUs reported that for patients with mild to moderate ARDS, less adherence to the recommended VT of 5 to 8 mL/kg (or 3 to 6 mL/kg for patients with severe ARDS) was associated with higher mortality and with more time on ventilation.25 In general, supraphysiologic VT ventilation (>8 mL/kg) should not be used in patients with PARDS, and VT should be adjusted within the acceptable range to maintain other lung-protective ventilation targets (e.g., maintaining ≤28 cm H2O plateau pressure).
 The use of ultra-low VT ventilation (<4 mL/kg) has not been systematically studied in children, so it should be used with caution.

-The ARDS Network established a ventilator protocol that includes suggested low PEEP/high FiO2 levels.26 The protocol suggests that for patients receiving FiO2 ≥0.6, a PEEP level of ≥10 cm H2O would be implemented, which aligns with recommendations from PALICC.
-Two observational studies have reported better clinical outcomes associated with use of the suggested (or higher) PEEP levels compared to lower PEEP levels.25,27 The multicenter studies, which included nearly 1,500 pediatric patients with ARDS, demonstrated that PEEP levels lower than those recommended by the ARDS Network were associated with higher mortality.
+The ARDS Network established a ventilation protocol that includes suggested low PEEP/high FiO2 values.26 Two observational studies reported better clinical outcomes associated with use of the suggested (or higher) PEEP levels when compared with lower PEEP levels.25,27 The multicenter studies, which included nearly 1,500 pediatric patients with ARDS, demonstrated that PEEP levels lower than those suggested by the ARDS Network were associated with increased mortality.

 Recommendation